dad98253/tests2d/README.md

 # tests2d
 fortran benchmark - tests various things of interest to scientific computing

+The purpose of the benchmark is to gain a detailed understanding of the performance of the compiler and hardware in order to effect fine tuning of large number crunching codes.
 Emphasis is on things commonly used in computational electromagnetics.

 1) Compiler ability to optimize double precision vector computations (DAXPY/ZAXPY/ZDOTU/DDOT)
 2) DP and complex DP matrix-vector and matrix-matrix operations